27-TRISHULAMITRA/End-to-End-Retail-Data-Analysis-using-MySQL/README.md

-# Retail Store Management System – MySQL Mini Project
+# End-to-End Retail Data Analysis using MySQL

 ## 📌 Project Overview
 This project is a *Retail Store Management System* developed using *MySQL*.